 Tromsø Bed and Books is a charming B&B situated close to Polaria in the southern part of the city centre.
 All rooms come with shared bathroom facilities and kitchen access, and as the name suggests, lots of books for you browse on those Arctic winter nights.

-5. Viking Hotell
+5. Enter Viking Hotel

-I stayed at Viking Hotell twice and thoroughly enjoyed my stay each time.
+I stayed at Viking Hotel twice and thoroughly enjoyed my stay each time.
 It's situated in the city centre, close to the main shopping street and the Hurtigruten harbour, but in a quiet alley without any traffic noise.
 The rooms are spacious, clean and incredibly comfy with motifs of the local landscape on the wall.

 Breakfast and afternoon waffles are included and delicious, and the staff was always really friendly and helpful.
-A standard single or double room is available from $75 - $85.

 If you're staying for more than just a couple of days, Airbnb can be a great alternative to hotels and has the big advantage of having access to a kitchen so that you can prepare your own food, rather than having to eat out (which is really expensive in Norway).